dainst/idai-field/desktop/src/manual/manual.en.md

 To resolve conflicts, for each field with differing values a decision must be made on which version is valid.
 Alternatively you can just select either the *current version* or the *competing version* as a whole.
 Confirm the decision by clicking **Resolve conflict**.
 In case there are multiple conflicts on a single resource, this process has to be repeated until all conflicts are resolved.
 It is possible to make changes in other editor groups as well while the editor is open.
 To apply the changes, the resource finally should be saved via the **Save** button.

-### Allow synchronization connections to your own iDAI.field installation
+### Allow synchronization connections to your own Field Desktop installation

 You can allow others to establish a synchronization connection with your project by providing them with the credentials that can be found in the **Settings** menu in the section **Synchronization**:

-* *Your address*: Your network address, which others can use to connect to your database from their own iDAI.field installation.
+* *Your address*: Your network address, which others can use to connect to your database from their own Field Desktop installation.
 You can share this address along with your password to allow others to synchronize their project data with you.
 * *Your password*: By default, the database is protected from unauthorized access with a randomly generated password.
 At this point you can change the password.